|Nutrition Facts (per serving)|

 Originally, it used a ginger brandy, but these are relatively scarce now.
 Domaine de Canton or any of the other ginger liqueurs are perfect substitutes.
 If you cannot find pimento dram, another allspice liqueur will do.
 If you like, this is also a perfect drink to transform into a hot cocktail.

-- Add dashes of bitters on top.
+Add dashes of bitters on top.
+Serve and enjoy.

 The ginger liqueur and pimento dram are very small pours, but that's the original recipe.
 If you find that it's not quite enough, try pouring 1/2 ounce (1 tablespoon) of either or both liqueurs and see how you like the taste.